iguessthislldo/configuration/README.md

   export install_user_dirs=false
   bash install_data.sh
   ```
 - Decide on terminal:

   See [more info on terminals](https://www.msys2.org/docs/terminals/)

   - Bundled Mintty:

-    Works, but it doesn't have the nerd font unless installed and selected, so fonts are broken.
+    - Works, but it doesn't have the nerd font unless installed and selected, so fonts are broken.
   - Windows Terminal:
-    - Fonts also broken out of the box.
+    - Also no nerd font out of the box.
     - Run `misc-setup/set-msys2-win-term-profile.sh`
   - WezTerm:
+    - Has nerd font builtin.
     - TODO: Setup

 ## Example Directory Structure After Install